 Working with ESD Medical is an amazing experience that can be life changing!
 We provide free medical care in one of the most exotic and austere cities in the world.
 Each year we welcome many medical care professionals to join our team.
 And they don’t regret it!

 Mandatory criteria for working as a medical care provider with ESD:

 a.
 Be licensed to practice in the United States

 You must carry a license of EMT-B or higher in the United States or its Territories.
 Doctors, Nurses, LVNs, NPs, Paramedics and other licensed practitioners are all welcome to apply.
-Unfortunately, the state of Nevada will not allow us to accept out of country licenses.
-We also cannot accept certificates, such as Wilderness First Responder, Certified Nurse Assistant, etc. as certificates are not allowed per state regulations.
+Unfortunately, the state of Nevada will not allow us to accept out of country licenses per NRS 629.450.
+We also cannot accept certificates, such as Wilderness First Responder, Certified Nurse Assistant, Respiratory Therapist, etc. as certificates are not allowed per state regulations.

 b.
 Have no actions against your license in the last five years

-This means, if your license has been suspended for any reason within the last five years, regulations prohibit us from utilizing you on our team.
+This means, if your license has been suspended or revoked for any reason within the last five years, Nevada statute prohibit us from utilizing you on our team.

 SOME OTHER THINGS YOU MAY WANT TO KNOW

 Be ready by completing the ICS 100 and 700 classes online.
 These classes are required of ALL ESD volunteers.
 If you are interested in working in any of our field positions (QRVs, RIT teams, Thunderdome), you will also need ICS 200.